saulocamposi/calculadorabitcoinv2/README.md

 #To contribute

-Follow Github Rules

-Our aim is the topics below:
+Our aim is the topics below, join us.

 Documentation
-Improve documentation for user and developers
+Improve documentation for users and developers

-Test
+Tests
 Make unit tests, behavior tests and integration tests

 Code
-Develop a card with a new indexers
+Front-end and Back-end prospectives

 Fix Bugs and Issues
 Improve speed and treat the APis exceptions to give the best experience for users